 There are multiple reasons why people buy used cars from US auctions.
 One of them is because of salvage title cars.
 Salvage vehicles are cars with varying degrees of damage as a result of use, accident, weather, etc. The damage might just be slight and just a bumper dent, mechanical including engine damage, or accidental which literally makes such a vehicle useful for parts.
 It’s important to know the pros and cons of salvage title cars if you want one.

-The cheap cost of salvage cars attracts a lot of dealers and rightly so because it allows them to maximise their profits after purchasing them for way less and repairing and restoring for not much.
+The cheap cost of salvage cars attracts a lot of dealers and rightly so because it allows them to maximize their profits after purchasing them for way less and repairing and restoring them for not much.